lucblender/Blender-tool-kit/README.md

         Possibility to render all scenes or selected scenes Other useful shortcut already implemented in blender

-Don't hesitate to contact me if you want to help me to improve this addon or if you found a but.
+Don't hesitate to contact me if you want to help me to improve this addon or if you found a bug.

 e-mail : lucasbonvin@hotmail.com